 At NetZero, we have chosen to focus on residues from tropical agriculture.
 They currently have little valorisations schemes, are very abundant, and are a way to make sure they do not come from deforestation.

 During biochar's production process (pyrolysis), significant amounts of flammable gases (syngas) are generated.
 As they come from the thermal degradation of renewable biomass (crop residues), these gases are renewable energy.
-NetZero's production process recovers the syngas and uses them for two puroposes:
+NetZero's production process recovers the syngas and uses them:

 Carbon credits have long been rightfully accused of greenwashing.
 They were cheap, poorly certified, focused mostly on emission avoidance (i.e., avoiding putting more carbon in the atmosphere, as opposed to removing carbon from the atmosphere), and with no permanence guarantee.
 Companies were buying these low-quality credits to claim they had offsetted their emissions, with little to no actual effect.